IF YOU ARE AFRAID YOU WILL NOT BE ABLE TO AVOID HURTING YOURSELF OR SOMEONE ELSE, GET HELP IMMEDIATELY.

 Listed below are services available in crisis situations.

 WSU Counseling and Testing Center (316-978-3440) -- CTC provides crisis intervention services from 8 a.m. to 5 p.m., Monday through Friday.
-We are also available on Monday-Thursday evenings until 7 p.m. when classes are in session.
+We are also available on Monday and Thursday evenings until 7 p.m. in the Shocker Hall Lobby.
 Call or come to the CTC office (Brennan Hall II, Room 100A) and MAKE IT CLEAR THAT YOU ARE IN CRISIS.
 Every effort will be made to respond as soon as possible.
 If you are in ongoing treatment at the CTC, you may ask to speak to your regular counselor or another counselor will assist you if your regular counselor is not available.

 COMCARE of Sedgwick County Crisis Line (316-660-7500) -- This is a 24-hour crisis hotline available to all residents of Wichita and surrounding areas.
 Trained counselors staff the hotline and will help you manage a crisis situation.